-How to remove an image from Google
+How to remove images from Google search

 We tend to go snapping and then posting photos online without thinking of the consequences.
 You may have embarrassing images from that memorable 2015 party still somewhere on the internet.
 You may not care right now but, you never know, maybe, in a few years, these pictures will become problematic.

 In short, there are a few ways you can approach removing images from Google: